JasonSteving99/claro-lang/mdbook_docs/src/static_typing/builtin_colls/tuple_type/tuple_type.tmpl.md

 you index into a tuple, you should generally prefer to use a literal int constant.
 When you do, Claro can statically determine the type of the value you're accessing at compile time, which allows safer and more efficient code.

-For example, Claro is able to statically find the bug in the below program:
+For example, Claro is able to statically find the bugs in the below program:

 {{EX1}}